Blindingtoast/oec-2025/README.md

-# OEC
+# CaNotify

+CaNotify is a way to allow people to collaboratively report common community to nationwide problems.
+Users can
+- Report a disaster (like a flood, earthquake, fire, or tsunami), which will be added to a database of user reports
+- Subscribe to email or text notifications for reports made near them
+- Use our API to make integrations with other tools and data analysis techniques

+It's a expandable system that is built to last, incorporating extensive testing, docstrings, and good coding practices.

-Our solution for OEC uses uses Flask for the backend and React to implement a frontend.
+Our solution uses Flask for the backend and React to implement a frontend.
 It is designed to be easily deployed using Docker and Docker Compose.

+## Accessibility

+The simple interface and lack of pop-ups or other distracting elements lets users focus on what's important and directs their eyes to the most important information first

 ## Getting Started